A partial index of discussion notes on this and many other topics is in

 There are also many actions that can be performed on information, e.g. deriving new information from old, detecting an inconsistency, detecting an ambiguity, refining information by adding new details, using theoretical information to explain some other information gained from observation or reasoning, checking whether one information item is relevant to another (e.g. whether it answers, or helps to answer, a question), and many more.

 The information content of a question is a request for some other information that will answer the question.
 The information content of a command or instruction or suggestion includes specification of some action or type of action that could be performed.

-I suspect none of those statements would have surprised Jane Austen or many other things before and after her, who had never encountered Shannon information.
+I suspect none of those statements would have surprised Jane Austen or many other thinkers before and after her, who had never encountered Shannon information.

 Evolutionary changes produce new physical structures, capabilities, and behaviours, but they can also extend information-processing abilities, in many different ways, including extending uses of information during growth and development.
-(E.g. in the meta-configured genome.)
+(E.g. as explained below in connection with Meta-Configured genomes.)